 Simplicity is liberating.
 Our modern lives push us in the opposite direction, toward complexity and dislocation.
 Not so on a boat.
 Things that seem so important on land, quickly lose their significance on the ocean.
-And what you now may take for granted, just as quickly becomes meaningful.
+And what you may now take for granted, just as quickly becomes meaningful.
 The basic things in life: a simple meal with a friend, a glass of clean water, shelter from a storm, love in the afternoon, a good book, a funny story, a long laugh, a mug of hot coffee.
-Ahhh. . .
+Ah. . .

 Everything else is just stuff.